warbacon/zunder-zsh/README.md

 # ⚡ Zunder-zsh

-**Zunder-zsh** is a configuration script to make zsh work as it should.
+**Zunder-zsh** is a zsh configuration designed to make your terminal experience amazing.

 ![example](./assets/preview.gif)

-> Using Catppuccin Mocha colorscheme with JetBrainsMono Nerd Font

 ## 🪧 Features
 - Clean and fast.